 The amount of money you owe to others is directly correlated with the amount of time that you HAVE to devote to earning more money.
-If you’re unhappy that you have to work a job that you dislike in order to pay for things that you don’t really want, then…
+This is especially true if you’re unhappy working a job that you dislike, in order to pay for things that you don’t really want.

-WAKE UP!
-You don’t have to do it anymore!
+Well, wake up — you don’t have to do it anymore!
 Start making changes.
-Sell some stuff, get rid of a car, reduce your housing expenses, and attack your debt.
-While you might enjoy your job, wouldn’t it be nice to work because you want to instead of working because you have to?
+Sell some stuff; get rid of a car; reduce your housing expenses, and attack your debt.
+While you might enjoy your job, wouldn’t it be nice to work because you want to, instead of working because you have to?

 Do you own your house?
 Do you own your car(s)?
 Do you own your education?
 Do you own all of the clothes in your closet?
 Do you own your wedding?
 Do you own your toys?
 Do you own the gas in your car?

 If you’re carrying any sort of debt, then the answer to at least some of those questions is “no.” So tell me… Are you truly free when you’re beholden to others in this way?
 Take some time to re-evaluate your debt and ask yourself if the burden you are carrying is worth the benefit of whatever got you into debt.
 Then, make some changes.